The Cleveland Window Glass Company made prism tiles using

 of the plate."

-Their logo/deco tile has a square diamond on the front
+Their deco and ID tiles are combined: a square diamond on the

-(i.e. a square on point), overlayed with a skinny 4-pointed star,
+front (i.e. a square on point), overlayed with a skinny 4-pointed

 ||Founded by E. W. Palmer and George H. Kingsley